-I grew up in the Westchester suburb of Miami in the 1980s where there was no White Castle or any type of slider available.
-Well, truthfully speaking there hadn’t been a White Castle in South Florida since the late 1960s.
+I grew up in the Westchester suburb of Miami in the 1980s, where there was no White Castle or sliders.
+South Florida hadn’t had a White Castle since the late 1960s.

-Flash forward to a few months after the invite and we’re in Columbus, Ohio.
-I got goosebumps just looking at the building because of all the history that I knew would be inside.
+Flash forward to a few months after the invite, and we’re in Columbus, Ohio.
+I got goosebumps just looking at the building because of all the history I knew would be inside.

-I was ecstatic when I saw glass case after glass cases with memorabilia and ephemera from White Castle’s history.
+So I was ecstatic when I saw glass case after glass case with memorabilia and ephemera from White Castle’s history.

 There was also a sign welcoming “Burger Beast” and Friends.

-Later on, we did end up grabbing some White Castle in Erlanger, Kentucky, on our drive to Atlanta.
+Later, we grabbed some White Castle in Erlanger, Kentucky, driving to Atlanta.
 We knew it’d be a while before we had a chance to have another one.

 Do I know more than I’m letting on about White Castle‘s future?
 Next topic, please!